 - At the conclusion of the March for Life, the delegation will board their respective buses and will travel home.

 Some highlights this year:

-- Included Lunch Option: This year, a lunch from Chick-Fil-A is included for all participants.
+- Included Lunch Option.
+A lunch from Chick-Fil-A is included for all participants.
 There is no option to “opt-out”.
-Lunches will be delivered to your bus after the Mass at the Patriot Center that can be consumed on the bus or at the March in Washington.
+You will receive lunch after the Mass at the EagleBank Arena that can be consumed on the bus or at the March in Washington.

 - Diocesan Weather Insurance!
 As with last year, the Diocese is fully insuring the pilgrimage at no additional cost to you.
 If the Diocese cancels the pilgrimage for a weather-related reason, the parish/school/campus ministry will be fully reimbursed for any fees paid or due for the pilgrimage automatically.